 Hannah Rowan (b.1990) lives and works in London (UK), is an artist who makes sculptural works that meditate on the relationship between the slow geological time of natural processes and the fast paced, technology-driven frenetic activity of humans.
 She utilises both synthetic and organic materials in her ephemeral, multifaceted constructions.

-She received her Masters in Sculpture from the Royal College of Art, London, 2018 and BA (hons) Fine Art from Central Saint Martins, London.
+She received her Masters in Sculpture from the Royal College of Art, London and BA (hons) Fine Art from Central Saint Martins, London.
 She has participated in Artist led research expeditions in the Atacama Desert and The High Arctic.
-She has also attended residencies at The Scottish Sculpture Workshop (2019), The Banff Centre, Canada (2015, 2018), The Vermont Studio Centre (2016), VT and The Wassaic Project, NY (2016).
+She has also attended residencies at The Scottish Sculpture Workshop, The Banff Centre, Canada, The Vermont Studio Centre, VT and The Wassaic Project, NY.

 Hannah Rowan has been awarded Arts Council England Grants for the Arts funding for her solo show Prima Materia at Assembly Point (2019) and her research in the Atacama Desert 2017.
 She is recipient of the Gilbert Bayes Scholarship in Sculpture (2018).
-Her work and writing has been featured in the Guardian and DATEAGEL ART, Boundary - Online, Squeeze in Here. along with being published in print publications Perpetual Inventory Vol III and The Earth Issue III,
+Her work and writing has been featured in the Guardian and DATEAGEL ART, Boundary - Online, Squeeze in Here.
+Her work has been featured in print publication Perpetual Inventory Vol III and she is contributing writer to The Earth Issue III.

 Constructing precarious ecologies on the edge of expansion or the brink of collapse.